Tuesday, September 13, 2011

 Brood XIX—the famous 13-year “Great Southern Brood” Magicicada emergence!

 I’ll stall a little to give you a chance to leave, if you’re not into big close-ups of bug faces and bulging red eyes (especially the very last image) and waving bug legs, and worse, because that’s what’s coming up here.
 I even heard some “Bleah” and “Ew” from people who aren’t all that squeamish and “love nature.”
-I got a little squirmy about some of this too.
+I got a little squirmy about some of this myself.
 But I did it anyway, even after telling myself not to get all swept up in this crazy Magicicada phenomenon because half the internet was going to be filled with images of emerging cicadas, so why should I make pictures of the same thing?
 But I couldn’t resist, once I saw it.

 It was nuts!